Home Page

 Middle School Information

-The Middle School Application portal in MySchools is now closed to families.
-If you need any assistance with anything related to the Middle School Application, please contact Ms. Silecchia-Abel, School Counselor, by email CSilecchiaAbel@schools.nyc.gov or telephone 718-376-8494.
+If you need any assistance with anything related to the Middle School Application process, please contact Ms. Silecchia-Abel, School Counselor, by email CSilecchiaAbel@schools.nyc.gov or telephone 718-376-8494.

 District 22 Middle School Virtual Open House Information